GoldenStack/insecure-website/README.md

 it's just going to be a stupid little app where each user's "profile" shows their username and a little grid of checkboxes.

-yep. this is all the customization that exists. i just wanted to make something nice and simple so i could give up the concept of security
+yep. this is all the customization that exists. i just wanted to make something nice and simple as a proof of concept for my revolutionary application.